| Introduction Bearded Dragon are gentle beasts they come form australia but are avalible to the us because of there

 Dragon.
 I would not get a Bearded Dragon that is under 6 inches in total length.
 Baby Bearded Dragons are very fagile

 and more prone to become ill or over stressed.
 I think it would be much easier to care for a more developed Bearded Dragon.
+Housing For a Bearded Dragon under 10 inches in length i suggest a 20 gallon or a 30 gallon aquarium.
+This

 will last a few months because they grow quickly.
 A single adult Bearded Dragon should be housed in nothing smaller than